 /RESIDUALS DURBIN HIST(ZRESID).

 The output’s first table shows the model summary and overall fit statistics.
-We find that the adjusted R² of our model is 0.756 with the R² = .761 that means that the linear regression explains 76.1% of the variance in the data.
-The Durbin-Watson d = 2.323, which is between the two critical values of 1.5 < d < 2.5 and therefore we can assume that there is no first order linear auto-correlation in the data.
+The adjusted R² is 0.756, with R² = 0.761, meaning the linear regression explains 76.1% of the data variance.
+The Durbin-Watson d = 2.323, between 1.5 and 2.5, indicating no first-order linear auto-correlation in the data.

-The next table is the F-test, the linear regression’s F-test has the null hypothesis that there is no linear relationship between the two variables (in other words R²=0).
-With F = 156.2 and 50 degrees of freedom the test is highly significant, thus we can assume that there is a linear relationship between the variables in our model.
+The next table shows the F-test.
+The null hypothesis of the F-test is that there is no linear relationship between the variables (R² = 0).
+With F = 156.2 and 50 df, the test is significant, indicating a linear relationship between the variables.

-The next table shows the regression coefficients, the intercept and the significance of all coefficients and the intercept in the model.
+The next table shows the regression coefficients, intercept, and their significance in the model.
 We find that our linear regression analysis estimates the linear regression function to be y = -13.067 + 1.222

 * x.
-Please note that this does not translate in there is 1.2 additional murders for every 1000 additional inhabitants because we ln transformed the variables.
+Note that this does not mean 1.2 additional murders per 1,000 inhabitants, as we ln-transformed the variables.

 If we re-ran the linear regression analysis with the original variables we would end up with y = 11.85 + 6.7*10-5 which shows that for every 10,000 additional inhabitants we would expect to see 6.7 additional murders.